neelsmith/JustUnifyTheDocs.jl/docs/src/index.md

 ## What it does

 Patrick Marsceill's [`just-the-docs` Jekyll theme](https://pmarsceill.github.io/just-the-docs/) creates clean, easily navigated web sites with minimal configuration.
 Files can be arbitrarily named and kept in directories to any depth of nested subdirectories.
-The structure of the web site is determined by a combination of YAML settings organizing pages' navigation order in up to three hierarchical levels.`JustUnifyTheDocs` recursively reads all `.md` files in a file system, and uses `just-the-docs`'s conventions to sequence pages from the files' YAML settings.
+The structure of the web site is determined by a combination of YAML settings organizing pages' navigation order in up to three hierarchical levels.`UnifyJustTheDocs` recursively reads all `.md` files in a file system, and uses `just-the-docs`'s conventions to sequence pages from the files' YAML settings.
 The `composite` function (illustrated above) concatenates the markdown content of all the files into a single string which you could then use to do things like typeset a PDF with [pandoc](https://pandoc.org).

 ### `just-the-doc`'s YAML settings